Below-market prices with income restrictions—everything you need to know about this unique housing opportunity.

 Buildings set their own limits within regulatory parameters.
 Some restrict to 80% AMI (truly low-income), while others permit up to 165% AMI (moderate-income professionals).

 Some HDFCs establish fixed dollar limits rather than AMI percentages.
-Examples include:
+You might see requirements like:

 Always verify the specific income requirements for any HDFC you're considering.
 Limits vary significantly between buildings—and sometimes between units within the same building.